 According to the IRS.. it is not a hobby if you are buying and selling goods online with the intention of making a profit.
-In other words, if you plan to sell in any online marketplaces such as eBay, Esty, etc. and/ or on your own website with the intention of making a profit which most people are, then you are in Business!
-You are therefore required to report your income to the IRS – income is income, after all!
+In other words, if you plan to sell your handmade items online in marketplaces such as Esty or eBay or on your own website with the intention of making a profit which most people are, then you are in Business.
+And therefore required to report your income to the IRS.
 Starting a business online is no different than starting any other business when it comes down to the law.

-If you are in the business of selling products to the general public then you are a retailer, unless you are selling your products at wholesale prices then you are a wholesaler.
-Normally companies operating as wholesalers are not required to collect sales tax but they must register with their State revenue office as a wholesaler.
+If you are in the business of selling products to the general public then you are a retailer.
+Wholesalers generally sell products business to resell the products.
+Companies operating as wholesalers are not required to collect sales tax but they must register with their State revenue office as a wholesaler.
 Depending on where you live it could vary as to whether or not you have register as a wholesaler.
 When in doubt check with your State revenue office and/or local county clerk’s office.

 As a retailer selling goods over the Internet you are expected to collect sales taxes on behalf of your State Revenue Office.
-You only need to collect taxes on the money you collect from customers living in the State where your business(s) is located.
+You can apply for a sales tax permit with your State Revenue Office.

 - The Sales Tax Id gives the seller of retail products the right or permission to collect sales taxes from their customers on behalf of the government.
 You are required to remit the sales tax to the state revenue office monthly or semi-annually depending on your state tax requirements.